Epidurality/NeoFly-Tools/README.md

 - Added a "No Reformatting" option to the timestamp formats.
 For those few with SQLite compatible dates in the DB, this will increase performance.
 - Filtered Optimizer to exclude goods that they no longer have any of (if you've previously cleaned them out, for instance)
 - Fixed bug with Auto-Market where ICAOs that already have markets were being displayed in some Locales
+- Added existing goods to plane weight calculation and sim payload numbers.
+Useful if you've already loaded some stuff and lose track, or if you're taking off with goods leftover etc.

 ### v0.4.0
 - Added filters for NeoFly missions list in Optimizer.